top of page

 Frames

 All frames are thrifted—some antique, some just really good finds.
 I grew up going to flea markets and auctions with my dad, who’s a collector, so I’ve always loved old objects with history.
-That feeling definitely makes its way into my work, especially through the frames.
+That feeling lives through my art.

 Color Palette